-Garlic contains antiseptic, anti-fungal, and nutritive properties, this may be the reason it is considered a very important herb for thousands of years by Ayurveda.
+Garlic contains antiseptic, anti-fungal, and nutritive properties; this may be why it has been considered a very important herb for thousands of years by Ayurveda.

 Like Garlic and Giger, turmeric (Curcuma longa) also has a long history of use in Ayurvedic medicine.
 The primary active component of turmeric is curcumin.
 Curcumin is a natural antioxidant that has anti-inflammatory and antimicrobial benefits.

 Surprisingly, Tumeric can also help depression.
 Depression is associated with lower levels of BDNF.
-Tumeric can help boost levels of BDNF, looks like Tumeric is an effective antidepressant.
+Tumeric can help boost levels of BDNF; it looks like Tumeric is an effective antidepressant.
 (Source)